codecraftsuk/web-dev-bootcamp/docs/week_08_django/README.md

     python -m venv venv
     ```

     This will create a directory with the name `venv` that essentially has all the necessary files to run python.

+2. Open up visual studio code:

+    ```bash
+    code .
+    ```

+    You should see in this repository that there is a folder called `venv`.

-2. To activate this new virtual environment created, run the following command:
+3. To activate this new virtual environment created, run the following command:

     If you are on Linux or MacOS